camilasandovals/kardashev-scale/README.md

 #Live demo

-![Here is a demo of the code] (https://milasandovals.github.io/kardashev-scale/)
+Here is a [demo of the code] (https://milasandovals.github.io/kardashev-scale/)